yurrriq/clojang/README.md

 `port-connection` creates two channels that you can use to communicate respectively in and out with the calling erlang port.
-The objects you put or receive throught these channels are encoded and decoded into erlang binary term following these rules :
+The objects you put or receive throught these channels are encoded to and decoded from erlang termd.

-- erlang atom is clojure keyword
-- erlang list is clojure list
-- erlang tuple is clojure vector
-- erlang binary is clojure bytes[]
-- erlang integer is clojure long
-- erlang float is clojure double
-- erlang map is clojure map (thanks to erlang 17.0)
-- clojure string is erlang binary (utf8)
-- clojure set is erlang list

 For instance, here is a simple echo server :